-- Make sure your doctor knows if you have liver disease, blood or bone marrow problems, heart disease, heart rhythm problems, a history of pancreatitis (inflammation of the pancreas), or high potassium or low calcium, low phosphate, or low sodium in your blood.
+- Make sure your doctor knows if you have liver disease, blood or bone marrow problems, heart disease, heart rhythm problems, or a history of pancreatitis (inflammation of the pancreas).
+Tell your doctor if you know that you have high potassium, low calcium, low phosphate, or low sodium levels in your blood.
 Tell your doctor if you have had a surgery that involves the removal of the entire stomach (total gastrectomy).

 - This medicine contains lactose.
 Tell your doctor if you have problems when taking lactose.

 - Contact your doctor right away if you have any changes to your heart rhythm.
 Some possible symptoms are dizziness, fainting, or a fast, pounding, or uneven heartbeat.
 Make sure your doctor knows if you or anyone in your family has ever had a heart rhythm problem such as QT prolongation.

 - This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.